ravinderkumard/AI_LangChain/README.md

         It functions like an if/elif/else block for chains - where you define a set of condition functions, each associated with a runnable(e.g LLM call, prompt chain, or tool).
 The first matching condition is executed.
 If no condition matches, a default runnable is used (if provided).

+    6. LCEL
+        LangChain expression Language

+            RunnableSequence -> r1|r2|....

+# RAG
+RAG is a technique that combines information retrieval with language generation, where a model retrieve relevant documents from a knowledge base and then uses them as context to generate accurate and grounded responses.
+-   Document Loaders
+-   Text Splitters
+-   Vector Databases
+-   Retrievers

+### Document Loaders
+Document loaders are components in LangChain used to load data from various sources into a standardized format(usually as Document objects), which can then be used for chunking, embedding, retrieval and generation.

+    Document(
+        page_content="text content",
+        metadata={"source":"filename.pdf"...}
+    )

+-   TextLoader
+    TextLoader is a simple and commonly used document loader in langChain that reads plain text files and converts them into LangChain Document objects.

+    Use Case
+    *   Ideal for loading chat logs, scraped text, transcripts, code snippets, or any plain text data into a LangChain pipeline.

+    Limitation
+    *   Works only with .txt files

+-   PyPDFLoader
+    PyPDFLoader is a document loader in LangChain used to load content from PDF files and convert each page into a Document object.

+    [
+        Document(page_content="Text from page 1", metadata={"page":0,"source":"file.pdf"}),
+        Document(page_content="Text from page 2", metadata={"page":1,"source":"file.pdf"}),
+    ]

+    Limitations:
+    *   It uses the PyPDF library under the hood - not greate with scanned PDFs or complex layouts.

+-   WebBaseLoader
+-   CSVLoader